UnoriginalOrigi/SplitFSS/README.md

 optional arguments:
-  -h, --help            show this help message and exit --model MODEL         model to use (full, split, usplit) --dataset DATASET     currently only MNIST dataset is available (mnist) --batch_size BATCH_SIZE
+  -h, --help            show this help message and exit --model MODEL         model to use (full, split, usplit, lefull, lesplit, leusplit) --dataset DATASET     dataset to use (mnist, fmnist, cifar10) --batch_size BATCH_SIZE
                         size of the batch to use.
 Default 128.
   --test_batch_size TEST_BATCH_SIZE